tobeva/tobeva.com/content/about/_index.md

 We primarily work in C/C++, Python and Javascript but are interested in getting into Go and Rust development and could come up to speed quickly.
-We are location in Winchester, Virginia.
+We are located in Winchester, Virginia.

 Please contact **philip<img src="" width="0" height="0">@tobeva.com** for
 more information.